Justin Posey locations mentioned in Beyond the Maps Edge

 Prologue (West Yellowstone – August 2018)

-• West Yellowstone, Montana VERIFIED– Serves as the gateway setting for the opening scene.
+• West Yellowstone, Montana VERIFIED – Serves as the gateway setting for the opening scene.
 The narrator and his brother set out before dawn from West Yellowstone toward the park, using it as their staging area.
-Importance: Primary (chapter’s scene-setting locale and starting point).

 • Iron Springs VERIFIED – In passing, Speaking to Brandon